zspencer/www.zeespencer.com/articles/_posts/2013-01-31-what-mom-and-dad-need-to-know-about-the-current-security-breakdown.markdown

 ---
+title: What Mom and Dad Need to Know About the Rails Security Exploit
 layout: article
-title: What Mom and Dad Need to Know About the Rails Security Exploit
-tags: [published, rails]
+tags: [ruby, code, rails, security]
 ---
 Dear Mom, Dad, Gramma, Brothers, Aunts and Uncles